British Academy Film Awards: Annual ceremony

 The ceremony previously took place in April or May, but since 2001 it has been held in February in order to precede the Academy Awards.
 Most of the awards are open to all nationalities, though there are awards for Outstanding British Film and Outstanding Debut by a British Writer, Producer or Director.
 Only UK films are eligible for the categories of The British Short Film and British Short Animation awards.

 During each annual ceremony, BAFTA pauses in memoriam to pay tribute to those in the industry who have died over the past 12 months, showcasing a montage of images accompanied by music.

+William, Prince of Wales attended the ceremony for the first time in 2010 after being named president of BAFTA, and has attended frequently since, including together with Catherine, Princess of Wales.
+He presented the BAFTA Fellowship award to Mel Brooks in 2017 and Kathleen Kennedy in 2020.

 Broadcast

-The Awards ceremony is delayed broadcast on British television the same evening, and across the world.
-The first broadcast was on the BBC in 1956, with Vivien Leigh (who would present an award to her husband Sir Laurence Olivier) as the host.
+Historically, the Awards ceremony was broadcast on British television on a same-day delay, and later distributed internationally.
+The first broadcast was on the BBC in 1956, with Vivien Leigh (who would present an award to her ex husband Sir Laurence Olivier) as the host.
 It has been broadcast in colour since 1970.
-In the US it is broadcast on BBC America.
+In the US the show was previously broadcast with a delay on BBC America until 2021, after which it has broadcast on streaming service BritBox.
+In 2023, the BAFTA Film Awards included a live telecast for its major award categories during the culmination of the ceremony.

 Location

 The award ceremony is held in London.
-From 2000 to 2007, the ceremonies took place at the flagship Odeon Leicester cinema in Leicester Square.
+From 2000 to 2007, the ceremonies took place at the flagship Odeon cinema in Leicester Square.
 Between 2008 and 2016, the ceremonies took place at the Royal Opera House.
 The 70th Awards in 2017, and subsequent ceremonies up to the 75th Awards in 2022, were held at the Royal Albert Hall.

 For the 76th British Academy Film Awards in 2023, it was announced that the ceremony would be moved to the Royal Festival Hall as part of a new multi-year deal between BAFTA and the Southbank Centre, bringing the Film Awards in-line with the British Academy Television Awards and British Academy Games Awards, which were already held there.